-High Level Political Forum (HLPF)
+High Level Political Forum on Sustainable Development (HLPF)

 APPROXIMATE COMMITTEE SIZE: 80 double DELEGATIONS